 Because of this, I assume that just as you want people in the party you didn’t vote for to be logical, honest, and consistent, you will hold people in your own party to the same standard.

-If a person’s claims are to be trusted, they need to have clear evidence to support their claim (not just a gut feeling or a dislike of how something is going), and this evidence must be evidence that is reasonable to people in both parties that are trying to be logical, honest, and consistent.
+If we are to trust a person’s claims, they need to have clear evidence to support their claim.
+And the evidence must be something stronger than just a gut feeling or a dislike of how something is going.
+This evidence must be evidence that is reasonable to people in both parties that are trying to be logical, honest, and consistent.
 These are the assumptions guiding my writing in this post.

-Having said that, here are some of the reasons people have said that the current elections are unfair and why I think these claims are false.
+Having said that, here are some of the reasons people have said that the current elections are unfair.
+And I have discussed why I think these claims are false.

-One: Some people have claimed that President Trump was clearly winning on election night and then, suddenly, a bunch of states that were red turned blue and helped Biden win.
-Some people have claimed that this is evidence that the election is unfair.
+Some people have claimed that President Trump was clearly winning on election night.
+And then suddenly, the claim goes, a bunch of states that were red turned blue and helped Biden win.
+Thus, some people have claimed that this is evidence that the election is unfair.

-If you were familiar with President Trump’s opinions, you would know that the President urged his supporters to vote in person, rather than by mail because he thinks mail-in voting is suspect (even though he himself regularly votes by mail through absentee ballots).
+If you were familiar with President Trump’s opinions, you would know that the President urged his supporters to vote in person, rather than by mail.
+He thinks mail-in voting is suspect.
+(He argued this even though he himself regularly votes by mail through absentee ballots).

-And let’s say that you are also very familiar with the fact that Democrats tend to be more worried about COVID than Republicans and were concerned in-person voting would spread COVID.
+And let’s say that you are also very familiar with the fact that Democrats tend to be more worried about COVID than Republicans.
+And Democrats tended to me more concerned that in-person voting would spread COVID.
 Let’s say you also knew that all 50 states permitted people to vote early either by mail-in voting or by early voting measures.

-You would likely answer, “It will appear on election day that President Trump won because the votes counted on election day were likely predominantly cast by Republicans since Trump discouraged his supporters from mail-in votes, so they were more likely to vote in person than Democrats, who were more likely to vote by mail because of COVID concerns.”
+You would likely answer, “It will appear on election day that President Trump won.
+That is because the votes counted on election day were likely predominantly cast by Republicans.
+That is because Trump discouraged his supporters from mail-in votes.
+So, they were more likely to vote in person than Democrats.
+And Democrats were more likely to vote by mail because of COVID concerns.”

 Photo by visuals, courtesy of Unsplash

-And let’s say someone further asked you, “Why might the election night count not be an accurate reflection of the final count?”
-You would probably reply, “It might not be an accurate reflection because in states or counties that were more Democrat, a majority of the Democratic votes would not be counted until the day after (or next several days after) the election.”
+And let’s say someone further asked you the following question.
+“Why might the election night count not be an accurate reflection of the final count?”
+You would probably reply the following way.
+“It might not be an accurate reflection.
+That is because in states or counties that were more Democrat, a majority of the Democratic votes would not be counted until the day after.
+Or they might not be counted until several days after the election.”

-If you answered this way, which is a reasonable way to answer given the voting behavior the President urged (or given voting behavior in line with COVID concerns), you would have done a great job of describing something called an Election Mirage that some folks warned about before the election.
+If you answered this way, which is a reasonable way to answer given the facts discussed, good for you.
+You would have done a great job of describing something called an Election Mirage that some folks warned about before the election.

-On the other hand, if a state didn’t permit the counting of early and mail-in votes until after election day, it would appear on election night that President Trump was much further ahead in this state than he actually turned out to be once Democratic votes were counted after election day.
+On the other hand, let’s say a state didn’t permit the counting of early and mail-in votes until after election day.
+It would appear on election night that President Trump was much further ahead.
+But this would change once election officials tallied Democratic votes after election day.
 This would be a Red Mirage.

 And by the way, something like this happened in Arizona, too, although the situation was much more complicated there.
-Arizona ended up going blue, and Fox News and the AP called Arizona for Biden.
-But then more ballots were discovered that seemed to favor Trump.
-Nate Silver, who runs FiveThirtyEight, one of the most respected polling sites believes that Arizona was called too soon, although it did eventually go to Biden.
+Arizona ended up going blue.
+And Fox News and the AP called Arizona for Biden.
+But then people discovered more ballots that seemed to favor Trump.
+Nate Silver, who runs FiveThirtyEight, one of the most respected polling sites believes that Arizona called the election too soon, although it did eventually go to Biden.

 Photos by Clay Banks, courtesy of Unsplash

-And by the way, it’s important to note that many Trump supporters were protesting outside of the voting headquarters demanding that votes in Arizona continue to be counted because they thought that Arizona would flip back to Trump.
+And by the way, it’s important to note that many Trump supporters were protesting outside of the voting headquarters in Arizona.
+They demanded that votes in Arizona continue to be counted because they thought that Arizona would flip back to Trump.
 These Trump supporters were right.
-The votes in Arizona should ALL be counted, even if it were to turn out the Fox News and the AP were wrong and called Arizona too early for Biden.
+The votes in Arizona should ALL be counted.
+And this should happen even if it were to turn out the Fox News and the AP were wrong and called Arizona too early for Biden.
 (That ended up not happening.)

-And, by the way, if states had stopped counting votes when the President demanded they stop, this would have guaranteed Trump’s loss, not his win (something which Trump’s aids had to inform him of) because at the time he called for people to stop counting votes, Biden had more electoral college votes.
+Incidentally, if states had stopped counting votes when the President demanded they stop, this would have guaranteed Trump’s loss, not his win.
+(This is something about which Trump’s aids had to inform him.
+At the time Trump called for people to stop counting votes, Biden had more electoral college votes.)

 So, it is not evidence of voter fraud that some states initially seemed red and then shifted to blue.
-Rather, this shift happened in both red and blue states and occurred because of the unusual COVID-related voting process this year, and people were warning about shifts like this before the election.
+Rather, this shift happened in both red and blue states.
+And it occurred because of the unusual COVID-related voting process this year.
+In addition, people warned about shifts like this before the election.